 Additionally, Tereasa, I suggest you read the following page to learn about the many other factors that can contribute to Tourette’s.

-It is vital to be aware that although copper toxicity and its accompanying symptoms can be highly debilitating, it is equally important to be careful not to bring the levels down too low or to cause zinc to go too high, as this can be just as detrimental to one’s physical and emotional health.
+It is vital to be aware that although copper toxicity and its accompanying symptoms can be highly debilitating, it is equally important to be careful not to bring the levels down too low or to cause zinc to go too high, as this can be just as detrimental to one’s physical, emotional, and spiritual health.
 Remember that balance is the key.

 Nutrition and Mental Illness: An Orthomolecular Approach to Balancing Body Chemistry.
 Dr. Carl C. Pfeiffer.

 Depression Free Naturally.
 Joan Mathews-Larson, Ph.D.
 Ballantine Publishing Group, 2001.

 Dr. Charles Gant, Webinars at the Academy of Functional Medicine and Genomics

 Laboratory Evaluations for Integrative and Functional Medicine (Lord & Bralley) 2008.

 Autism: Pathways for Recovery, Dr. Amy Yasko.